daesu/rfd/README.md

 4. abandoned

 `draft` indicates that the document is not yet ready for discussion.

 `discussion` indicates the document is under active discussion.
-`published` indicates the document has been approved.

-`discussion` indicates the document is under active discussion.